-- Best Spot for a Celebration: When you want to take your significant other or a group of friends to a special place, Altwienerhof (© 01/ 8926000), serving Austrian and French cuisine, is a discriminating choice.
+- Best Spot for a Romantic Dinner: The Sacher Hotel Restaurant, in the Hotel Sacher Wien (© 01/514560), is a showcase for imperial Vienna.
+Franz Joseph's favorite dish was tafelspitz, a delectable boiled beef dinner that's still served here, along with various Viennese and international dishes.
+And, the fabled Sachertorte was invented here.
+See p.
+102. - Best Spot for a Celebration: When you want to take your significant other or a group of friends to a special place, Altwienerhof (01/8926000), serving Austrian and French cuisine, is a discriminating choice.
 A private home in the 1870s, it's now one of the city's premier restaurants.
 Of course, if it's a real celebration, you'll order champagne, but if not, you can choose something from its wine cellar, one of Vienna's largest.
 See p.
-108. - Best Cafe Dining: Installed in the old glassed-in palm garden of Kaiser Franz Josef's palace, Palmenhaus (© 01/5331033) has been restored to its original splendor.
+123. - Best Cafe Dining: Installed in the old glassed-in palm garden of Kaiser Franz Josef's palace, Palmenhaus (© 01/ 5331033) has been restored to its original splendor.
 The hottest cafe restaurant in Vienna, it features well-honed Austrian cuisine.
 See p.
-96. - Best Decor: At Steirereck (© 01/ 7133168), which means "corner of Styria," the decor is pristine and pure, with original beams and archways transplanted from an old Styrian castle.
+112. - Best Decor: At Steirereck (© 01/ 7133168), which means "corner of

+Styria," the decor is pristine and pure, with original beams and archways transplanted from an old Styrian castle.
 Murals also add to the elegant ambience, but the food is what brings most guests here.
 See p.
+115.

-101. - Best Wine List: There are far more elegant restaurants in Vienna and far better places serving haute cuisine, but the wine list at Weibels Wirtshaus (© 01/5123986) is definitely for the connoisseur.
+- Best Wine List: There are far more elegant restaurants in Vienna and far better places serving haute cuisine, but the wine list at Weibels Wirtshaus (© 01/5123986) is definitely for the connoisseur.
 Discerning Austrians flock here for the simple but tasty food and a wine list that includes some 250 varieties.
 All the vintages are Austrian.
 See p.
-89. - Most Stylish Restaurant: Bankers, diplomats, and Helmut Lang-clad hipsters agree on only one thing:

-Mörwald im Ambassador (© 01/ 961610) is the most fashionable joint in town.
+104. - Most Stylish Restaurant: Bankers, diplomats, and Helmut Lang-clad hipsters agree on only one thing: Mörwald im Ambassador (C) 01/961610) is the most fashionable joint in town.
 Noted for its first-rate Viennese cuisine, it virtually celebrates food itself.
 All the specialties are perfectly prepared and imaginative.
 Look your best if you show up at this stylish enclave of fine dining.
 See p.
-87.

-- Best for Kids: Gulaschmuseum (© 01/5121017) will make a goulash lover out of the most stubborn of kids.
-Inspired by Hungary, the kitchen prepares some 15 varieties of this world-famous dish.
+102. - Best for Kids: Gulaschmuseum (© 01/5121017) will make a goulash lover out of the most stubborn of kids.
+Inspired by Hungary, the kitchen prepares some 15 varieties of this worldfamous dish.
 See p.
+109.

-95. - Best Viennese Cuisine: There is no more traditional place to dine in all of Vienna than the Wiener Rathauskeller (© 01/405-1210), a cellar-level restaurant in Vienna's Town Hall.
-Partake in authentic cuisine in atmospheric rooms, and dine in a style similar to that which Mozart enjoyed.
+- Best Viennese Cuisine: There is no more traditional place to dine in all of Vienna than the Wiener Rathauskeller (© 01/405-1210), a cellar-level restaurant in Vienna's Town Hall.
+Partake of authentic cuisine in atmospheric rooms, and dine in a style similar to that which Mozart enjoyed.
 Live musicians entertain as you sample your Wiener schnitzel.
 See p.
-89. - Best Italian Cuisine: Homemade pastas in savory sauces are the draw at Firenze Enoteca, in the Hotel Royal (© 01/5134374), near St. Stephan's Cathedral, in the heart of Vienna.
-Most of the food is Tuscany-inspired, with some salutes to other regions of Italy.
-See p.
-90. - Best Hungarian Cuisine: If you can't visit neighboring Budapest, you can get a taste of Hungarian fare at Kardos (© 01/5126949).
+104. - Best Hungarian Cuisine: If you can't visit neighboring Budapest, you can get a taste of Hungarian fare at Kardos (© 01/5126949).
 Try all the Gypsy schmaltz favorites, including Lake Balaton-style fish soup.
 See p.
-95. - Best Seafood: The freshest seafood in Vienna-flown in from the North Sea or the Bosphorus-is available in the center of town at the Kervansaray und Hummer Bar (© 01/5128843).
-Here, you'll find

-Vienna's finest lobster catch.
+112. - Best Seafood: The freshest seafood in Vienna-flown in from the North Sea or the Bosphorus-is available in the center of town at the Kervansaray und Hummer Bar (© 01/5128843).
+Here, you'll find Vienna's finest lobster catch.
 See p.
-86.
+101. - Best Desserts: Sweet tooths flock to the legendary Café Demel (© 01/ 5351717), which took the Hotel Sacher to court over the recipe for the original Sachertorte.
+Demel also boasts Vienna's finest array of pastries and delectable desserts like gugelhupfs (cream-filled horns).
+See p.
+110.